Aggressive NK-cell leukemia: Genetic findings

 Due to the NK lineage, clonal rearrangements of lymphoid (T cell receptor; B cell receptor) genes are not seen.
 The genome of the Epstein Barr virus (EBV) is detected in many cases, along with a variety of chromosomal abnormalities.

 Treatment

-Currently Aggressive NK-cell leukemia, being a subtype of peripheral T-cell lymphoma (PTCL), is treated similarly to B-cell lymphomas.
-However, in recent years, scientists have developed techniques to better recognize the different types of lymphomas, such as PTCL.
-It is now understood that PTCL behaves differently from B-cell lymphomas and therapies are being developed that specifically target these types of lymphoma.
-Currently, however, there are no therapies approved by the U.S. Food and Drug Administration (FDA) specifically for PTCL.
-Anthracycline-containing chemotherapy regimens are commonly offered as the initial therapy.
-Some patients may receive a stem cell transplant.
-Novel approaches to the treatment of PTCL in the relapsed or refractory setting are under investigation.
+Pralatrexate (sold as Folotyn) was approved by the FDA in 2009 as the first treatment for PTCL.

 Epidemiology

 This rare form of leukemia is more common among Asians in comparison to other ethnic groups.
 It is typically diagnosed in adolescents and young adults, with a slight predominance in males.

-Research directions

-Pralatrexate is one compound currently under investigations for the treatment of PTCL.